Senator Patrick Dodson introduces the 7th edition of 80-20 Development in an Unequal World

 Clearly, there is work to be done.

 I am a proud member of the Yawuru people of Broome in Western Australia.
-In the Yawuru language of my people there are three key concepts which shape our ways of knowing and understanding.
+In the Yawuru language of my people there are three key concepts which emphatically shape our ways of knowing and understanding.
 They are:

-Mabu ngarrung: a strong community where people matter and are valued
+• Mabu ngarrung: a strong community where people matter and are valued

-Mabu buru: a strong place, a good country where use of resources is balanced and sacredness is embedded in the landscape
+• Mabu buru: a strong place.
+A good country where use of resources is balanced and sacredness is embedded in the landscape

-Mabu liyan: a healthy spirit, a good state of being for individuals, families and community.
+• Mabu liyan: a healthy spirit, a good state of being for individuals, families and community.
 Its essence arises from our encounter with the land and people.

 I draw your attention to these concepts for they capture much of the essence of what this compelling and rich book, 80-20 is all about.
-They provide a context and a perspective for analysing the world immediately around us and that world which appears to be far distant.
-These three concepts and the way they are explored in 80-20 Development in an Unequal World remind us of the urgent need to recognise and recover the fundamental principles of respect for the diversity and richness of our various cultures in Australia and beyond – principles that remain at fundamental risk today worldwide.
-They serve to remind us of our shared humanity without which we will never overcome the challenges we face.
-80-20 vividly captures the essence of the work that is before us.
+As a matter of fact, they provide a context and a perspective for analysing the world immediately around us and that world which appears to be far distant.
+These three concepts and the way 80-20 Development in an Unequal World explores them, remind us of an urgent need.
+To recognise and recover respect for the diversity and richness of our various cultures in Australia and beyond.

-In reading 80-20 Development in an Unequal World, I am reminded of the words of Australian anthropologist Bill Stanner who, in reference to official policy towards the First Australians, described it as ‘…a cult of forgetfulness practised on a national scale’.
-For the perceptive reader, 80-20 offers a clarion call to challenge the constant ‘forgetfulness’ of the realities of inequality and exclusion effectively practised on a world scale.
+For the perceptive reader, 80-20 offers a clarion call; to challenge the constant ‘forgetfulness’ of the realities of inequality and exclusion we are effectively observing on a world scale.
 It catalogues the denial of dignity and human rights of the many which, in turn undermines the humanity of all.
-Using extensive data, perceptive analysis and excellent graphics (alongside biting cartoons), 80-20 offers a compelling alternative storyline that not only highlights what is wrong today but also constantly suggests and debates solutions.
-In this regard, I endorse the observation made by Irish President Michael D. Higgins in his preface to the 6th edition that this is a book of ‘hope and courage’.
+Using extensive data, perceptive analysis and excellent graphics (alongside biting cartoons), 80-20 offers a compelling alternative storyline.
+It not only highlights what is wrong today but also constantly suggests and debates solutions.
+In this regard, I endorse the observation Irish President Michael D. Higgins made in his preface to the 6th edition that this is a book of ‘hope and courage’.

 Senator Patrick Dodson